Troubleshooting · 7 min watch

 Safety note

 If the hinge-side post is rotted at grade, no anti-sag kit will hold.
 The post needs a steel insert or replacement.
-That's a pro-level repair but often same-day.
+That's a pro-level repair, though usually a short one.

 Rather have a pro handle it?